 However, we recognise that a good education is more than an academic education.

 We want to be able to see that they can decide what is right and what is wrong and be resilient to the influence of others.
-In this way we will have prepared them to go out into the world and make a difference in their own life’s and to the lives of others.
+In this way we will have prepared them to go out into the world and make a difference in their own lives and to the lives of others.

 We measure the impact of this area of education not just by the work our children produce, but in the behaviours we see in daily school life.
-We do this through causal and formal observations and conversations with our children.
-Observations might be on the playground, in classroom, and in the many roles we give them.
+We do this through casual and formal observations and conversations with our children.
+Observations might be on the playground, in classrooms, and in the many roles we give them.
 Conversations will be part of our individual RE progress talks with the children or group interviews with governors.

 Circle of learning

-At the end of each topic, staff reflect on what impact the curriculum.
+At the end of each topic, staff reflect on the impact of the curriculum.
 We look at aspects that need further developments and reflect on areas that proved highly effective.
 These inform our ongoing curriculum intent and future implementation.
 We are forever restless in our striving to improve the curriculum we offer children at Burchetts Green.